Applications of radio: Audio/video: Television broadcasting

-Time
+Time and frequency

 Government standard frequency and time signal services operate time radio stations which continuously broadcast extremely accurate time signals produced by atomic clocks, as a reference to synchronize other clocks.
 Examples are BPC, DCF77, JJY, MSF, RTZ, TDF, WWV, and YVTO.
 One use is in radio clocks and watches, which include an automated receiver that periodically (usually weekly) receives and decodes the time signal and resets the watch's internal quartz clock to the correct time, thus allowing a small watch or desk clock to have the same accuracy as an atomic clock.
 Government time stations are declining in number because GPS satellites and the Internet Network Time Protocol (NTP) provide equally accurate time standards.

+Citizens' band and personal radio services

+Citizens' band radio is allocated in many countries, using channelized radios in the upper HF part of the spectrum (around 27 MHz).
+It is used for personal, small business and hobby purposes.
+Other frequency allocations are used for similar services in different jurisdictions, for example UHF CB is allocated in Australia.
+A wide range of personal radio services exist around the world, usually emphasizing short-range communication between individuals or for small businesses, simplified license requirements or in some countries covered by a class license, and usually FM transceivers using around 1 watt or less.

+Voice communication

 Two-way voice communication

 A two-way radio is an audio transceiver, a receiver and transmitter in the same device, used for bidirectional person-to-person voice communication with other users with similar radios.
 An older term for this mode of communication is radiotelephony.
 The radio link may be half-duplex, as in a walkie-talkie, using a single radio channel in which only one radio can transmit at a time, so different users take turns talking, pressing a "push to talk" button on their radio which switches off the receiver and switches on the transmitter.
 Or the radio link may be full duplex, a bidirectional link using two radio channels so both people can talk at the same time, as in a cell phone.